Adult-use cannabis legalization: What employers and employees need to know about workplace issues.

 - The tax on cannabis product sales will be 10% in addition to state and local sales taxes.
 Local governments will not collect an additional cannabis-specific tax.
 Learn more at the Department of Revenue's webpage on Cannabis Tax.

-- Minnesota will continue to have a Medical Cannabis Program, which will move from the Minnesota Department of Health to the Office of Cannabis Management effective March 1, 2025.
+- Minnesota continues to have a Medical Cannabis Program, which will move from the Minnesota Department of Health to the Office of Cannabis Management effective March 1, 2025.

 - Medical cannabis product sales are not taxed.